TiagoMAB/DS-19-20/demo/README.md

 (Press enter)
 exit
 ```
-* Now, in the same client terminal, run a Spotter Client and connect it to replica 2
+* Now, in the same client terminal, run a Spotter Client and connect it to replica 2.
+Wait 30 seconds.
 ```
 ./spotter/target/appassembler/bin/spotter localhost 2181 2
 ```